otac0n/otac0n.github.com/blog/drafts/range-header-i-choose-you.md

 ### Pulling subsequent pages of data. ###

 Both systems perform roughly the same for pages in the middle of the collection.
+Neither system has anything to offer here, nor does either fail in any special way.

 ### Requesting past the end of the collection. ###